johannesholmberg/archive.holmberg.io/source/reading/_posts/2015-05-25-farmer-in-the-sky.md

 ---
 {% include book-cover.html %}

 **Here I go again**, reading another Heinlein.
-Well, it's been like [4 months](/reading/methuselahs-children/) so I don't think anyone can blame me.
+Well, it's been like [4 months] so I don't think anyone can blame me.
 Farmer in the Sky encapsulates the spirit of man always being on the verge.
 That essence in humans, driving us to go further and further.

 {% include book-highlights.html %}

+[4 months]: {{ site.url }}{% post_url 2015-01-20-methuselahs-children %}